Refer to 5–Finding Bad Memories and Healing Issues to identify trauma memories related to your self-control issues listed below.

 Feeling supported: favored and approved; encouraged; helped; comforted

-Connected: fit in; affiliated (be a member of); associated (be in relationship with oneself or another as companion, partner, friend, etc.)
+Connected: fit in; affiliated (be a member of); associated (be in a relationship with another as a companion, partner, friend, etc.)

 Feeling Secure: free from fear, care, doubt, or anxiety; not worried, troubled, or apprehensive.
 Free from danger; safe